-I/We (Name) (NRIC C/Passport No.) of a member/members of YAMADA GREEN RESOL (Address) being a member/members of YAMADA GREEN RESOL JRCES LIMITED (the "Com npany") hereby appoint : Nam ne NRIC/Passport No. Proport Proportion of Shareholdings No. of S nares % Address and/o r (delete as appropriate) I Name NRIC/Passport No. Proport ion of S on of Shareholdings No. of S nares % Addı ress no sp e direct my/our proxy/proxies to vote for or aga ecific directions as to voting is given or in the evor, the proxy/proxies will vote or abstain from vote Resolutions relating to: Ordinary Business vent of any other matter ar rising at the Meeting a nd at ar ber of votes 1 To receive and adopt the Directors' Statement any year ended 30 June 2017 together with the Audito ements for the financial 2 To re-elect Mr Chen Qiuhai, a Director retiring Company. under Regulation 91 of t he Constitution of the 3 To re-elect Mr Chang Feng-chang, a Director reti Company. ring under Regulation 91 of the Constitution of the 4 To approve the payment of Directors' fee of S\$13 5,000 for the financial year e ended 30 June 2018. num ou wish to exercise all your votes "For" or "Against", pleaber of votes as appropriate. the box provided.
-Alterna atively, pl lease indicate the Total number of sha res in No. of shares (a) CDP Register (b) Register of Mem bers Siana ture(s) of Member(s)/ and, Common Seal of Corporate Member(s)
+I/We (Name) (NRI C/Passport No of (Address peing a a member/members of YAMADA GREEN RESO URCES LIMITED (the "Comp oany") hereby app oint: Name ) NRIC/Passport No. Pro portion of Shareholdings No. of Shares % Addre ess and/or (delete as appropriate) Name 9 NRIC/Passport No. Pro portion of Shareholdings No. of Shares % Addre ess Compa 27 Feb I/We no spe n/our proxy/proxies to vote for me/us on nany to be held at Diamond Room, Level 3, Qualuruary 2019 at 10:30 a.m. and at any adjournmedirect my/our proxy/proxies to vote for or agasticific directions as to voting is given or in the eff, the proxy/proxies will vote or abstain from voting to the proxy/proxies will vote or abstain from vote to the proxy/proxies will vote or abstain from vote to the proxy/proxies will vote or abstain from vote to the proxy/proxies will vote or abstain from vote to the proxy/proxies will vote or abstain from vote to the proxy/proxies will vote or abstain from vote to the proxy/proxies will be proxy/proxies ity Hotel Marlow, 201 Balesi nt thereof. ainst the Resolutions propos vent of any other matter ari tier Road, Singaposed at the Meeting ore 329926 on Wednesday No. Resolutions relating to: Num ber of votes Ordinary Business For Against 1 To receive and adopt the Directors' Statement financial year ended 30 June 2018 together with 2 To re-elect Mr Chua Ser Miang, a Director retirin Company. g under Regulation 91 of the Constitution of the 3 4 To approve the payment of Directors' fee of St 2019, to be paid half yearly in arrears. \$135,000 for the financial ye ar ending 30 June 5 To re-appoint Messrs Foo Kon Tan LLP as the Company to fix their remuneration.
+Auditors and to authorise the ne Directors of the Special Business 6 Authority for Directors to allot and issue shares.
+7 Authority to issue shares under the Yamada Gree en Resources Share Option S cheme.
+8 Authority to issue shares under the Yamada Gree en Resources Performance Sh nare Plan. numk wish to exercise all your votes "For" or "Against", ploor of votes as appropriate. this day of 201 the box provided.
+Al ternatively, p olease indicate th Total number of shares in No. of shares (a) CDP Registe r (b) Register of M 1embers and, Common Seal of Corporate Member(s)

-Delete where inapplicable
+\ Delete where inapplicable